Can You Make Arthritis Go Away?

 Avoid excess stress on your joints.
 Use larger or stronger joints to carry things.
 Assistive devices can make tasks at home and work easier.
 Look for them in the kitchen (rubber jar openers, reachers), bedroom (zipper pulls, buttoning aids), bathroom (tub bars, handrails) and for other areas of your life.
 Look for products with the Arthritis Foundation’s Ease-of-Use Commendation.
 These are items that are comfortable, easy-to-use or have user-friendly packaging.

-Also, staying close to your recommended weight helps relieve damaging pressure on hips and knees.
+Also, staying close to your recommended weight helps relieve damaging pressure on the hips and knees.

 Your physiotherapist can show you range-of-motion exercises and strengthening exercises that are good for arthritis.
 The Arthritis Foundation also offers general exercise, aquatic, Tai Chi and walking programs.

 The key is to have a regular exercise program.
-We commonly recommend that adults do a minimum of 2 hours and 30 minutes of moderate-intensity aerobic activity (brisk walking, gardening) a week or 1 hour and 15 minutes each week of vigorous aerobic physical activity (jogging, aerobic dancing).
-Whether your activity is moderate or vigorous, the goal is to keep moving.
+We commonly recommend that adults do a minimum of 2 hours and 30 minutes of moderate-intensity aerobic activity (brisk walking, gardening) a week or 1 hour and 15 minutes each week of vigorous aerobic physical exercise (jogging, aerobic dancing).
+Whether your activity is moderate or strong, the goal is to keep moving.

 Lose weight.
 You won’t just look better.
 You’ll feel better, too.
 Why?
 Every extra kilogram you carry around translates to added stress to your knees and hips.
 Excess weight can mean more pain, no matter which form of arthritis you have.
 It can also contribute to and aggravate osteoarthritis while increasing your risk of gout.